Film Career Finder

 If you just wrote your first screenplay, you already know script writing is a great place to get started in the film and television business.

 If someone requests to read your script, you might just get one shot to show them what you can do.
-If your idea is great but it is poorly structured and under-developed, you might be perceived as a hack, and be quickly dismissed.
+If your idea is great but it is poorly written and under-developed, you might be perceived as a hack, and be quickly dismissed.
 On the other hand, if you hand in a polished beauty of a script and they aren’t hot on the idea, they are more likely to look at something else you have.

 But until your script has an audience, you really have no idea if it is working or will have your intended effect on people.
 This is why you don’t want to send it out, yet.
 You don’t want a very busy Script Analyst, Producer or Manager who holds the key to your future to be your guinea pig.